HOME OFFICE SETTING THE BAR TOO HIGH FOR ASYLUM CLAIMS FROM LGBTQI+ PEOPLE.

 Women in particular are subject to assumptions by the Home Office about their sexual orientation.
 One woman’s asylum claim was refused in part because she hadn’t experienced any attraction towards other women until she developed feelings for her first same-sex partner.

 “Our research has found that the Home Office is setting the bar too high for LGBTQI+ people to claim asylum.
 LGBTQI+ people are being faced with a range of barriers: refusal if they don’t claim asylum straight away, dismissal of supporting evidence, and humiliating questioning.”

 “LGBTQI+ people who have had to flee their homes are often very vulnerable and traumatised.
 It’s important that the Home Office treats them with dignity and respect and doesn’t imply that they are lying when there is no basis for doing so.”

 “The Home Office should live up to its own guidance and apply the correct standard of proof, requiring asylum applicants to establish only that it’s reasonably likely that they will be persecuted”.

 The report comes the day after the Guardian published a letter from more than 30 refugee groups and faith leaders urging the Home Secretary to agree to an independent public audit into asylum decision-making.

 The research was based on transcripts of Home Office asylum interviews and Home Office letters giving reasons for refusing asylum in 48 claims (the Home Office does not make public its reasons in cases where it decides in favour of asylum applicants).

-The report is available for download from 12 July.
+Still Falling Short is available for download from 12 July.